MinaWagdi/UpliftEvaluation_NRA/README.md

 6- 2M_Xgboost (Two Model Approach with Xgboost) [[4]](#4)<br />
 7- CT_Xgboost (Class Transformation Approach with Xgboost) [[5]](#5)<br />
 8- CT_LR (Class Transformation with Logistic Regression) [[5]](#5)<br />
-9- DR_LinR <br /> Doubly Robust Learner with Linear regression 10- DR_Xgboost <br /> Doubly Robust Learner with Xgboost
+9- DR_LinR Doubly Robust Learner with Linear regression <br /> 10- DR_Xgboost Doubly Robust Learner with Xgboost<br />
-11- XLearner_LinR <br /> XLearner with Linear regression
+11- XLearner_LinR XLearner with Linear regression<br />
-12- XLearner_Xgboost <br /> XLearner with Xgboost
+12- XLearner_Xgboost XLearner with Xgboost<br />
-13- SLearner_LinR <br /> SLearner with Linear regression
+13- SLearner_LinR SLearner with Linear regression<br />
-14- SLearner_Xgboost <br /> SLearner with Xgboost
+14- SLearner_Xgboost SLearner with Xgboost<br />

 #### For the *VAR_Name* you can use the variable name as it appears in the data, or to use "Comb" in order to generate bias using all the variables in the dataset